Stabilizing two-qubit entanglement by mimicking a squeezed environment: Introduction

 The dissipative physics of both Eqs.~(\ref{eqn:qSMS}) and (\ref{eqn:qTMS}) are often taken to be hallmarks of the interaction of matter with non-classical radiation.
 Unfortunately, realizing these ``dissipative squeezing'' ideas experimentally is severely limited by the difficulty in generating, transporting and injecting squeezed states with high efficiency.
 In this work, we point out an underappreciated fact: the non-trivial dissipative dynamics of both Eqs.~(\ref{eqn:qSMS}) and (\ref{eqn:qTMS}) can be realized {\it without the use of any non-classical radiation}, but instead by directly engineering interference between relevant qubit excitation and relaxation pathways.
 As we show in detail, these can be achieved in a variety of systems where the the qubit frequencies and/or couplings to a vacuum reservoir can be temporally modulated (depicted in Fig.~\ref{fig:setup}a)).
 We term these schemes ``synthetic squeezing'', and show that they provide a powerful route towards entanglement stabilization.

 Our work discusses several methods for implementing synthetic squeezing.
 This is of more than just academic interest: it also provides a potentially powerful new method for preparing and stabilizing entangled states between remote qubits using only classical drives.
 We discuss two versions of this idea: a first method that uses time-modulated couplings between qubits and a photonic link (i.e.~a waveguide or transmission line structure), and a second method that only uses local Rabi drives on each qubit.
-This second approach both generalizes and provides intuition for a protocol first introduced in Ref.~\cite{Motzoi:2016aa}.
+Schemes similar to our first approach were studied in Refs. \cite{ma_coupling-modulation-mediated_2021,ma_stabilizing_2019} but the equivalence to driving with squeezed light was not discussed.
+The second approach both generalizes and provides intuition for a protocol first introduced in Ref.~\cite{Motzoi:2016aa}.
 Including the impact of intrinsic thermal dissipation, we show that two-qubit entanglement stabilization with concurrence above $90\%$ is achievable in contemporary circuit QED devices.

 While relatively unexplored in the few qubit case, we note that the general idea of mimicking squeezed reservoirs with parametric or Raman processes has been studied in the context of stabilizing bosonic states.
 This includes schemes for producing bosonic squeezed states in trapped ions \cite{Cirac1993}, optomechanics \cite{Kronwald2013} and circuit QED \cite{Didier:2014aa}, and bosonic optomechanical entanglement \cite{Woolley:2013aa,Woolley:2014aa}.
 Related master equations have also been studied in the setting of spin ensembles \cite{Parkins:2006aa,Dalla-Torre:2013aa}, though the specific equivalence to driving with squeezed light was not discussed.